PoliticalGraveyard.com

 GRAJEK: See also Edmond Lesinski

-GRALEY (Soundex G640) — See also ALEY, ARGYLE, BRALEY, CRALEY, FRALEY, GALEY, GALLERY, GRACEY, GRALICK, GRALIKE, GRALING, GRALL, GRALLA, GRALNIK, GRAVLEY, GREELEY, GREELY, GRILLO, LANGRALL, RALEY.
+GRALEY (Soundex G640) — See also ALEY, ARGYLE, BRALEY, CRALEY, FRALEY, GALEY, GALLERY, GRACEY, GRALICK, GRALIKE, GRALING, GRALL, GRALLA, GRALNIK, GRAVLEY, GREELEY, GREELY, GRILLEY, GRILLO, LANGRALL, RALEY.

 Gralike, Donald J. — of Lemay, St. Louis County, Mo.
 Democrat.
 Member of Missouri state house of representatives from St. Louis County 14th District; elected 1964.
 Still living as of 1964.

 Grall, William F. — of Lorain, Lorain County, Ohio.
 Democrat.
-Mayor of Lorain, Ohio, 1920-24, 1926-28; candidate in primary for Lieutenant Governor of Ohio, 1926.
+Mayor of Lorain, Ohio, 1920-24, 1926-28; candidate for Lieutenant Governor of Ohio, 1926.
 Burial location unknown.

-GRAM: See also Francis Victor du Pont
+GRAM: See also Walter S. Alexander — Francis Victor du Pont

 Gram, C. H. — of Marion County, Ore.
 Republican.
 Oregon commissioner of labor, 1919-43.
 Burial location unknown.

-Gram, Koyne V. — U.S. Vice Consul in Saigon, 1926; Rangoon, 1927; Colombo, 1929.
-Presumed deceased.
+Gram, Koyne V. — U.S. Vice Consul in Saigon, as of 1926; Rangoon, as of 1927; Colombo, as of 1929.
 Burial location unknown.

 Gramaticoff, Yolanda — of Detroit, Wayne County, Mich.
-Socialist Labor candidate for Presidential Elector for Michigan, 1952.
+Socialist.
+Candidate for Presidential Elector for Michigan.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

-GRAMBLING (Soundex G651) — See also BAMBLING, BRAMBLE, BRAMBLETT, CHAMBLIN, CHAMBLISS, GAMBLIN, GRAMLING, GRUMBLING, HAMBLIN, SHAMBLIN, TAMBLIN, TOMBLIN.
+GRAMBLING (Soundex G651) — See also BAMBLING, BRAMBLE, BRAMBLETT, CHAMBLIN, CHAMBLISS, GAMBLIN, GRAMLING, GRUMBLING, HAMBLIN, ROTRAMBLE, SHAMBLIN, TAMBLIN, TOMBLIN.

-Grambling, John — of El Paso, El Paso County, Tex.
+Grambling, John T. — of El Paso, El Paso County, Tex.
 Republican.
-Delegate to Republican National Convention from Texas, 1952, 1956.
-Still living as of 1956.
+Delegate to Republican National Convention from Texas, 1952, 1956 (member, Credentials Committee).
+Presumed deceased.
+Burial location unknown.

 Gramelspacher, Clarence U. (b.
 1897) — of Jasper, Dubois County, Ind.
 Born in Jasper, Dubois County, Ind., May 25, 1897.
 Democrat.
 Served in the U.S. Army during World War I; treasurer of Indiana Democratic Party, 1937-44; alternate delegate to Democratic National Convention from Indiana, 1940, 1944.
 Catholic.
 Member, Elks; Kappa Delta Pi; Sigma Delta Chi; Kiwanis; American Legion.
 Burial location unknown.

-GRAMES (Soundex G652) — See also AMES, GAMES, GARMEZY, GERSAM, GRAM, GRAMELSPACHER, GRAMS, GRANES, GRIMES, GRIMMES, GRIMSEY, GROOMES, GROOMS, GRYMES, MAGERS.
+GRAMES (Soundex G652) — See also AMES, GAMES, GARMEZY, GERSAM, GRAM, GRAMELSPACHER, GRAMS, GRANES, GREMS, GRIMES, GRIMMES, GRIMSEY, GROOMES, GROOMS, GRYMES, MAGERS.

 Grames, John J. G. (b.
 1936) — also known as Johnny Grames — of Anchorage, Alaska.
 Born in a hospital at Anchorage, Alaska, October 1, 1936.
 Green.
 Candidate for U.S. Representative from Alaska at-large, 1996, 1998.
 Member, Sierra Club; Audubon Society; American Civil Liberties Union; American Association of Retired Persons.
 Still living as of 1998.